CLVPartners

 The Commission pointed out that the complexity of EU legislation hinders market entry and limits growth potential.
 In order to achieve the objective, set out in the report, in May 2025 it published its fourth so called omnibus package, in which the Commission proposed amendments to various EU rules, including those relating to GDPR rules on record keeping obligation.

 According to the GDPR the record of processing activities currently is a fundamental tool for data controllers and processors to identify and document their data processing activities.
-For illustrative purposes only, we mention that such elements which shall be recorded include the purpose of data processing, the categories of data subjects and recipients, the retention period, and, where applicable, the transfer of data to third countries.
+For illustrative purposes only, we mention that such elements the purpose of data processing, the categories of data subjects and recipients, the retention period, and, where applicable, the transfer of data to third countries.

-At the same time, the Commission recognized that even with a threshold of 250 employees, there were very few cases in which companies were exempt from the record keeping requirement.
-Therefore, according to the Proposal, in the future, companies that employ fewer than 750 employees and whose turnover does not exceed EUR 150 million or whose total assets do not exceed EUR 129 million will not be required to keep records.
-Data processing activities that are expected to impose a high risk on data subjects, such as employees or customers, would be excluded from this exemption.
-However, in this case too, the company’s record keeping obligation would only cover this high-risk activity.
+This was also recognized by the Commission, namely that even with a threshold of 250 employees, there were very few cases in which companies were exempt from the record keeping requirement.
+Therefore, according to the Simplification Proposal, in the future, companies that employ fewer than 750 employees and whose turnover does not exceed EUR 150 million or whose total assets do not exceed EUR 129 million will not be required to keep records.
+Data processing activities that are expected to impose a high risk on data subjects, such as employees or customers, would continue to be subject to the company’s record keeping obligation.

 The Commission estimates that this measure would exempt around 38,000 businesses in the EU from the registration requirement and reduce the administrative burden on businesses by around EUR 400 million per year.